usecannon/cannon/packages/website/content/docs-technical.md

 Specifically, this would anticipate this invoke call will emit an event named _NewDeployment_ with a contract address as the first data argument (per `arg`, a zero-based index).
 This contract should implement the `Pool` contract.
 Now, a subsequent `invoke` action could set `target = ["MyPoolDeployment"]`.

 If the invoke action emits multiple events, you can specify them by index.
 For example `"MyPoolDeployment.PoolFactory.NewDeployment.4"` would reference the fifth time the specified event is emitted.

+If an event is specified in the cannonfile but the `invoke` action does not emit any events or emits an event that doesnt match the one specified in the cannonfile, the `invoke` call will fail with an error, you can bypass the event error logging by using the `allowEmptyFactory` option.

 These contracts are added to the return object as they would be if deployed by a `contract` action.